The settlement

 What is a settlement conference?

 Settlement conferences are governed by Rule 13 of the Rules of the Small Claims Court.
-Both parties (or their lawyers) must attend.
+Both parties (or their lawyers) must attend in person at the court office where the claim was filed.
 Failing to attend can result in your claim being dismissed or a default judgment being entered against you.

 What happens at the settlement conference